-In view of the COVID-19 situation and the results of the evaluation, the school management has decided to extend the School Development Plan for one year to 2021/22 and include Coping with COVID-19 as the third major concern in the Plan.
-Despite the interruption of inperson classes and school activities, with the efforts of our teachers, most of the strategies and measures were implemented successfully and the evaluation took place as scheduled.
-With reference to the school data and the results of the Stakeholder Surveys and the Assessment Programme for Affective and Social Outcomes, we will continue the effort put forth, sustain what we have achieved in the past three years of implementation and further the school development.
+In view of the COVID-19 situation and the results of the evaluation, the school decided to extend the School Development Plan for one year to 2021/22 and include Coping with COVID-19 as the third major concern in the Plan.
+The school carried out the School Self-evaluation and reviewed the implementation of the Plan and the performance of the school in different areas.
+With reference to the evaluation information, the school formulated a new School Development Plan for 2022/23-2024/25 school years.
+We will continue the effort put forth, sustain what we have achieved and further the school development.